 Will Toyota offer the 2022 Tundra as a Hybrid?

 Toyota is likely to offer a Tundra Hybrid in the U.S. this time with a 3.5L V6 engine.

-What will be the 2022 Toyota Tundra Hybrid price?
+What is the projected 2022 Toyota Tundra Hybrid price?